StreetCodeAcademy/programming-fundamentals/python-curriculum/Variables_Loops/README.md

 ### For Loops

 The second type of important loop, as you'll recall, is the ```for``` loop.
-Remember how it's easy for us to get Karel to move by writing
+Remember how it's easy for us to get Reeborg to move by writing

 ```python
 while front_is_clear():